therandomsecurityguy/macosx-setup/README.md

 ```
 Then the Xcode full package is installed.

-To get the Xcode command line tolls installed, run the following:
+To get the Xcode command line tools installed, run the following:

 ```
 $ xcode-select --install